hankolsen/enfo-world-news/readme.md

 * Tested in Chrome, Firefox and Edge.
 * Uses service-worker to cache static content.
-* Lazy loading images.
+* Lazy loading images using Intersection Observer.

 ### Lighthouse score
 Since some images are loaded from an external source I can't get performance much higher, unfortunately.
 ![Light house score 100, 94, 100, 100](lighthouse_score.png "Light house score 100, 94, 100, 100")

 ### Development setup
-There are a few (optional) npm develeopment dependencies, just for eslint and to create a local http dev server.
+There are a few (optional) npm development dependencies, just for eslint and to create a local http dev server.

 Run `npm install` to install the dependencies.